GingerCybersecurity/provision-ec2-runner/README.md

 # Provision EC2 Runner
 Launch EC2 instance from AMI for GitHub self-hosted runner

-This action works in conjunction with [terminate-ec2-runner](https://github.com/gingercybersecurity/terminate-ec2-runner) for complete lifecycle management.
+This action works in conjunction with [terminate-ec2-runner](https://github.com/gingercybersecurity/terminate-ec2-runner) for complete runner lifecycle management.

+**Please Note**: GitHub recommends that you only use self-hosted runners with private repositories.
+This is because forks of your public repository can potentially run dangerous code on your self-hosted runner machine by creating a pull request that executes the code in a workflow.
+For more security advice, please reference the [GitHub Secure Use Reference](https://docs.github.com/en/actions/reference/security/secure-use)

 ## Getting started

+There are two ways to use this action:
+1. Register EC2 instance runners on-the-fly
+   * Pros: Can run many jobs simultaneously because each runner is registered under a unique name
+   * Cons: Must also be able to generate a runner registration token also on-the-fly, which means giving your GitHub Action powerful privileges for your repo
+2. Pre-configure an AMI as a runner
+   * Pros: No need to give your Action special GitHub privileges
+   * Cons: Can spin up one copy of the AMI into an instance at a time because the runner's unique name is set at the time of pre-configuring

-### 1. GitHub Authentication
+### 1. GitHub Authentication (skip if pre-configuring the AMI)
-You need a GitHub token with appropriate permissions.
+You need a GitHub token with appropriate permissions if you want to launch runners on-the-fly.
 Choose one of these options:

 #### Option A: GitHub App (Recommended for Organizations)
 - Best for organization-wide access and long-term integrations
+- Required Permission:
-- Required Permission: "Self-hosted runners" (write)
+  - "Organization Permissions: Self-hosted runners" (write) for creating an organization-wide runner
+  - "Repository Permissions: Administration" (write) for creating a repository-scoped runner
 - Use [create-github-app-token](https://github.com/actions/create-github-app-token) to generate temporary tokens
 - [Learn more about GitHub Apps](https://docs.github.com/en/apps/creating-github-apps/about-creating-github-apps/about-creating-github-apps)